seblawson11/seblawson11.github.io/_posts/2020-06-15-Huxley-and-propaganda.md

 In politics before we ask what we are hoping to achieve we should first ask what are we hoping to avoid.

 As Nassim Taleb writes in _Antifragile_ &quot;In political systems, a good mechanism is one that helps remove the bad guy; it&#39;s not about what to do or who to put in.
-For the bad guy can cause more harm than the collective actions of good ones.&quot; In the 20th century the political optimism of the enlightenment looked to have faltered and a number of new novels portrayed a society we should be looking to avoid rather than one we should be hoping to form.
+For the bad guy can cause more harm than the collective actions of good ones.&quot; In the 20th century the political optimism of the enlightenment looked to have faltered and a number of novels portrayed a society we should be looking to avoid rather than one we should be hoping to form.

 Late in Aldous Huxley&#39;s life he decided to revisit the themes of his most popular novel _Brave New World_ through a series of essays titled _Brave New World Revisited_.
 They provide a salient warning as to the state of western society: that the themes of his novel published 30 years prior seemed to have become more pronounced in everyday life, unfortunately making the novel predictive rather than redemptive.
 A case could be made that a more potent form of his dystopia is now in play with more opportune mechanisms in place to elect the wrong kind of politician.